 • Populations – allows users to compare an indicator value for the entire population of a county with sub-populations defined by sex, age groups, and race/ethnicity, where data are available.
 This feature can be used to assist with identifying potential health disparities.

 • Census Tract Maps –identify vulnerable populations and potential health disparities by examining the geographic distribution of select social factor indicators within a county (by census tract).

 • Associated Indicators – these are indicators that are related to the primary indicator and may provide additional valuable information.
 For example, the primary indicator for educational attainment is on-time high school graduation rate.
 Associated Indicators include percent of adults without a high school diploma and percent of adults with an associate level degree or higher.

-Finding county health information: do an open web search (Google, Bing or other web search engine) for the name of your county and terms such as "health" and "assessment" or "profile" or "statistics," etc. You might also try searching Gallatin County Montana Health Department, etc. (use your designated county in your search).
+Finding county health information: do an open web search (Google, etc.) for your county plus terms such as "health" and "assessment" or "profile" or "statistics," etc. You might also try searching Gallatin County Montana Health Department, for example. (use your designated county in your search).